mnr/writing-wip/dimensions_living_book/greta.md

 "What's so funny?" asked Janell.

 "Ely is bigger than this.
 We're in the sticks," I replied.
-Ely, Minnesota is a small town on the border of the Boundary Waters Canoe Area; I spent my summers as a canoe guide at a camp just outside of Ely.
+Ely, Minnesota is a small town on the border of the Boundary Waters Canoe Area; I spent my summers as a canoe guide at a camp nearby.
 When I wasn't goofing around in the north woods, I lived in St. Paul, Minnesota and had a decidedly superior attitude about the sophistication of cities as a function of their population.

 "Neillsville is where I grew up," Janell informed me.
 Her tone was frosty.
 I decided it was best to keep my thoughts on sophistication vs population to myself.
 It was not a topic to pursue if I was hoping to get lucky.

-We entered town on highway 10 through downtown, took a left at highway 73, crossed the rivver
+We entered town on highway 10 through downtown, took a left at highway 73, drove through a dying downtown and crossed O'Neill Creek.
+From there, it's a short drive to the family home and double-car garage.
+We pulled up in the driveway and honked.

 I stand about six-foot, two-inches tall; the tallest of all the Niemann kids.
 My dad had the nickname of "shorty," which I originally thought was because of his height, but later learned it was due to his haircut.
 I am genetically like my grandfather, Louie, who stood 6-foot-6 and towered over Ella, his five-foot-and-a-little-bit-short wife.